luffy-yu/XRDC24/README.md

 ## How we built it

-**Float Mind** was developed using Meta Quest 2, Unity 6, and advanced AI technologies.
-The emotional analysis feature leverages LLM Agent (GPT-o1 mini model) to detect positivity and negativity in user input, while the AR/VR experience was crafted using Oculus XR All-in-One SDK.
+**Float Mind** was developed using Meta Quest 3/Pro, Unity 6, and advanced AI technologies such as scene understanding, speech-to-text (STT), text-to-speech (TTS), and large language model (LLM).
+The emotional analysis feature leverages LLM Agent (GPT-o1 mini model) to detect positivity and negativity in user input, while the AR/VR experience was crafted using Meta XR All-in-One SDK.
 Our team combined expertise in AI, UI/UX design, and immersive 3D environments to create a seamless and engaging user journey.
 Rigorous testing ensured the interactivity and flow worked smoothly without the need for controllers.

 ## Challenges we ran into

-* Device constraints: eye tracking feature requires Oculus Quest Pro headset.
+**1. Device constraints.
+For example, eye tracking feature is only available on Meta Quest Pro headset.**

-* Large scene rendering latency in the headset, need to add optimization (eg. use lower mesh 3d models, less particles, bake environment lighting, etc.)
-* Inhale/exhale effect implementation
+> Solution: Change the design and refrain from applying eye tracking.

+**2. Inhaling and exhaling breath effect.**

+> Solution: Utilize VFX Effect Graphics Editorto dynamically adjust particle density and motion paths, aligning seamlessly with the rhythmic flow of meditation breathing.

-* Portal effect implementation to bridge the virtuality and reality
+**3. Portal effect to bridge the virtuality and reality.**

+> Solution: Develop a custom shader to create a see-through render texture for virtual scenes, incorporating rotating and edge-dissolving effects with an albedo material and alpha texture.
+Adjust scene layers and camera culling settings to achieve a portal effect.

-* Blender geometry node animation compatibility with Unity
+**4. Blender geometry node animation compatibility with Unity.**

-* Figma Converter compatibility with Unity.
+> Solution: Utilize MDD exporting format to remap Blender's geometry node effects into frame-based animation clips, enabling seamless integration with the Unity Animator.

+**5. Unity plugin [Figma Converter for Unity](https://assetstore.unity.com/packages/tools/utilities/figma-converter-for-unity-198134) compatibility issues and bugs.**

+> Solution: Dive into the source code and fix them.

+**6. Frame layout offset issue when switching frames via enabling/disabling.**

+> Solution: Use `RectTransform.sizeDelta` property to realize switching, i.e., set it to `Vector2.zero` to hide.

 ## Accomplishments that we're proud of